-Although almost all original census returns for the years 1821, 1831, 1841 and 1851 were destroyed in 1922 (see section 3.2), official copies of a small number of individual returns made by staff of the PROI or others prior to this date have survived.
-A list of 19th-century copies and certified copies is available for consultation in the Reading Room.
+Although almost all original census returns for the years 1821, 1831, 1841 and 1851 were destroyed in 1922 (see section 3.2), official copies of a small number of individual returns made by staff of the former PROI, or others, prior to this date have survived.
+A list of 19th century copies and certified copies is available for consultation in the Reading Room.
 There are some surviving returns for 1821, 1831, 1841 and 1851.
-These are all digitised and searchable on our family history website at www.genealogy.nationalarchives.ie.
+These are all now digitised and searchable on our family history website genealogy, national archives. ie.

-3.4.2 Census search forms
+3.4.2 Census Search forms

-Census search forms contain information provided by people to enable a search to be made in the original 1841 and 1851 censuses for proof of age in connection with claiming an old age pension.
+Census search forms contain information provided by people to enable a search to be made in the original 1841 and 1851 census for proof of age in connection with claiming an old age pension.